wharsojo/w2tags/README.txt

 === Demo files

-Some of Demo not yet convert to new patern so please not to tray it, I'll do it if I have some time (may be donation shall be the encourage me) to do it.
+Some of Demo not yet convert to new patern so please not to tray it, I'll do it if I have some time to do it.

 === Auto closing for Code